Canada's deep geological repository

 The repository will be located deep underground in a suitable rock formation, which must meet site selection technical criteria for the development of a robust safety case.
 This approach is consistent with international best practices, and is the culmination of more than 30 years of research, development and demonstration of technologies and techniques.

 The repository uses multiple barriers that include the waste form, container, sealing materials and host rock.
-The system is designed such that the failure of one component would not jeopardize the safety of the containment system as a whole.
+The system is designed such that the unlikely failure of one component would not jeopardize the safety of the containment system as a whole.

-The project will also be subject to a thorough regulatory review process, including an environmental assessment and a licensing review to ensure that it is implemented in a manner that protects people and the environment.
+The project will also be subject to a thorough regulatory review process, including an environmental assessment and a licensing review, to ensure that it is implemented in a manner that protects people and the environment.

 Once placed in the repository, the used nuclear fuel will be monitored for an extended period of time.